 The use of the woggle means that leg kicks are not required to assist motion and this then helps develop strength in the arm pull.
 The woggle slightly restricts arm action but not enough to negate the benefits of this exercise.

 Breathing practice with woggle under the arms

 Aim: to develop correct synchronisation of breathing and arm pull technique.

 The woggle provides support, which enables the exercise to be done slowly at first.
 It also allows the swimmer to travel during the practice.
 Leg action can be added if necessary.
 Note: the woggle can restrict complete arm action.

-Look not further.
-Simply download my book 'How To Swim Breaststroke' and a get a full set of breaststroke drills, covering all strokes parts, from body position to timing and coordination.
+Look no further.
+Simply download my book 'How To Swim Breaststroke' and get a full set of breaststroke drills, covering all strokes parts, from body position to timing and coordination.

 Instantly download to your mobile or tablet device, get to the pool and take your breaststroke swimming technique to a new level.
-Click BUY NOW or click here for more information.
+Click below or click here for more information.